All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Affine Hyperpolygon spaces are not quotient singularities more generally

-Let $Y$ be a conical symplectic singularity (see Section \ref{sec:sympleaves}).
-Suppose there exists a projective, crepant resolution of singularities $f\colon X \to Y$.
-The following result was first observed in the current context by Andreatta--Wisniewski~\cite{AndreattaWisniewski14} in dimension four, and by Namikawa~\cite{NamikawaMDS} in general.
+where each cone in this description is generated by finitely many semiample line bundles. \end{enumerate} In particular, the decomposition \eqref{eqn:movconedecomp} describes $\Mov(X/Y)$ as a finite polyhedral fan.
+The following result was first observed in the current context by Andreatta--Wi\'{s}niewski~\cite{AndreattaWisniewski14} in dimension four, and by Namikawa~\cite{NamikawaMDS} in general.

 \begin{lem} The resolution $X$ is a relative Mori Dream Space over $Y$.
-In particular, $\Mov(X/Y)$ is a polyhedral cone that decomposes into finitely many rational polyhedral cones, in which the top-dimensional cones are the nef cones of all small birational models of $X$ over $Y$.
-Moreover, this polyhedral decomposition depends only on $Y$, not on the choice of the projective crepant resolution. \end{lem} \begin{proof}

-Observe that any divisor $D$ on $X$ is effective: the coherent sheaf $f_*(\mathcal{O}_X(D))$ has nonvanishing global sections as $Y$ is affine and $f$ is birational.
+In particular, the polyhedral decomposition \eqref{eqn:movconedecomp} depends only on $Y$, not on the choice of the projective crepant resolution. \end{lem} \begin{proof} Observe that any divisor $D$ on $X$ is effective: the coherent sheaf $f_*(\mathcal{O}_X(D))$ has nonvanishing global sections as $Y$ is affine and $f$ is birational.
 In particular, $-A$ is effective for any $f$-ample divisor $A$.
 The same is true for $\Delta:=-\epsilon A$ for any rational number $\epsilon > 0$.
 Letting $\epsilon$ be sufficiently small, we see that $(X,\Delta)$ is klt, so it is divisorially log terminal by definition (cf.~\cite[Proposition~2.41]{KollarMori}).
-Since $-\Delta$ is $f$-ample by construction, \cite[Corollary~1.3.2]{BCHM} gives that $X$ is a Mori Dream Space.
+Since $-\Delta$ is $f$-ample by construction, \cite[Corollary~1.3.2]{BCHM} gives that the Cox ring of $X$ is finitely generated which, by \cite[Corollary~1.1.5]{BCHM} (see also Grab~\cite[Theorem~3.4.7]{GrabThesis} or Ohta~\cite[Corollary~6.14]{Ohta}) implies that $X$ is a relative Mori Dream Space over $Y$.